xrmx/devcampy.com/_posts/2018-01-07-cncf-meetup-kubernetes-everywhere.markdown

 ### Schedule

-**6.30 Welcome the door is open.**
+**18.30 Welcome the door is open.**

-**7.00 - 7.45 Arduino Create migration: from EC2 to Kubernetes.
+**19.00 - 19.45 Arduino Create migration: from EC2 to Kubernetes.
 By Luca Cipriani**

 A scalable architecture on a single domain and a path based routing.
 How Arduino moved most of the new APIs from EC2 to Kubernetes using a custom ingress based on Caddy Server.
-The api2.arduin.cc endpoint now have couple thousand req/s 7.45 - 8.30 Second talk will be published soon!
+The api2.arduino.cc endpoint now have couple thousand req/s.

-**7-45 - 8.30 Kubernetes Beyond**
+**19.45 - 20.30 Kubernetes Beyond**

 Kubernetes is a top noch framework providing the foundations for the orchestration and life-cicle management of cloud-native applications.
 Despite